 - I-18.
 Debriefing Conferences.
 Proposers whose proposals are not selected will be notified of the name of the selected Proposer and given the opportunity to be debriefed, at the Proposer's request.
 The Issuing Office will schedule the time and location of the debriefing.
 The Proposer will not be compared with other Proposers, other than the position of its proposal in relation to all other proposals. - I-19.
 News Releases.
 News releases pertaining to this project will not be made without prior Commission approval, and then only in coordination with the Issuing Office. - I-20.
 Commission Participation.
 Unless specifically noted in this section, Proposers must provide all services to complete the identified work. - I-21.
 Cost Submittal.
 The cost submittal shall be placed in a separately sealed envelope within the sealed proposal and kept separate from the technical submittal.
 Failure to meet this requirement may result in disqualification of the proposal. - I-22.
 Term of Contract.
-The term of the contract will commence on the Effective Date (as defined below) and will continue for one (1) year with options of up to two (2) one-year contract extensions.
+The term of the contract will commence on the Effective Date (as defined below) and will end after three (3) years with options to renew for two (2) additional one-year periods.
 The Commission shall fix the Effective Date after the contract has been fully executed by the Contractor and by the Commission and all approvals required by Commission contracting procedures have been obtained. - I-23.
 Proposer's Representations and Authorizations.
 Each Proposer by submitting its proposal understands, represents, and acknowledges that: - a.
 All information provided by, and representations made by, the Proposer in the proposal are material and important and will be relied upon by the Issuing Office in awarding the contract(s).
 Any misstatement, omission or misrepresentation shall be treated as fraudulent concealment from the Issuing Office of the true facts relating to the submission of this proposal.
 A misrepresentation shall be punishable under 18 Pa.
 C.S.
 4904.